 Our board has adopted a policy regarding board diversity.
 Our board believes that board nominations should be made on the basis of the skills, knowledge, experience and character of individual candidates and the requirements of the board at the time.
 We are committed to a merit-based system for board composition within a diverse and inclusive culture which solicits multiple perspectives and views and is free of conscious or unconscious bias and discrimination.
-In 2021, we amended our diversity policy to increase our target for representation by women on our board from not less than 20% by the end of 2022 to not less than 30% by the end of 2023.
-In connection with Mr. Fletcher's retirement from the board on May 17, 2023, we conducted a recruitment process to add another female director and were pleased to nominate Ms. Maguire for election to the board in 2023.
-Following the election of Ms. Maguire to the board, we achieved our target for female representation on the board and the board will endeavor to maintain not less than 30% representation by women on the board.
-Following Mr. Gilbert's retirement from the board at the meeting, 33% of our board members will be women.
+Our diversity policy provides that the board will endeavor to maintain not less than 30% representation by women on the board.
+As of the date of this information circular - proxy statement, 33% of our board members are women.